24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 The museum features interactive exhibits detailing the infamous historic event.
 Join live actors as they reenact the fateful events.
 You can even throw tea overboard on your own aboard the Brig Beaver and Eleanor!

-Boston Tea Party Ships & Museum is located in a floating barge off the Congress Street Bridge between downtown and the seaport.
+Boston Tea Party Ships & Museum is located on a floating barge off the Congress Street Bridge between downtown and the seaport.

 Museum of Fine Arts

-Art lovers should carve out time for the Museum of Fine Arts.
-Boston’s Museum of Fine Arts (MFA) is one of the most comprehensive art museums in the world.
-It features more than 450,000 pieces of artwork.
-In 2016, it was listed among the top 50 most-visited museums in the world.
+Art lovers should carve out time for the Museum of Fine Arts (MFA).
+One of the most comprehensive art museums in the world, it features more than 450,000 pieces of artwork.
+In 2016, it was even listed among the top 50 most-visited museums in the world!

 Museum of Fine Arts

-The MFA is the home to several world-class exhibits.
-Included are Egyptian artifacts, Dutch Golden Age paintings, Post and French Impressionist Art.
+The Museum of Fine Arts has several world-class exhibits, including Egyptian artifacts, Dutch Golden Age paintings, and Post-Impressionist and French Impressionist Art.

 One of Boston’s most popular museums, this famous institution sits in the Fenway-Kenmore area.
 It’s a 10-minute walk south of Fenway Park, the famed home of the Boston Red Sox.